Sequential Task Assignment and Resource Allocation in V2X-Enabled Mobile Edge Computing: System Model

-Regarding the RSU Tier, since all the subtasks will be computed collaboratively by RSUs, the NV$_n$ needs to transmit the initial task data (i.e., the input data of the first subtask), with the data size $W^n_0$, to RSU$_1$.
-Assume that the total bandwidth of RSU$_1$ is $B$ and the bandwidth allocated to each V2I uplink from NV$_n$ to RSU$_1$ is $b_nB_0$, where $B_0$ is the bandwidth of each subchannel and $b_n$ signifies the number of subchannels allocated to each V2I uplink.
-We denote the V2I transmission delay of NV$_n$ as $\tau_{n}$, the transmission energy consumption as $E^t_{n}$ and the power spectrum density of noise at RSU$_1$ as $N_0$.
-Then we have\\
+Regarding the RSU Tier, each RV$_n$ needs to transmit the initial task data (i.e., the input data of the first subtask) with the size of $W^n_0$ to RSU$_1$.
+We denote the V2I data transmission delay from RV$_n$ to RSU$_1$ as $\tau_n$, the corresponding transmission energy as $E_n^t$, the power spectrum density of noise at RSU$_1$ as $N_0$, and the bandwidth allocated to the link between RV$_n$ and RSU$_1$ as $b_nB_0$, where $B_0$ is the bandwidth of each subchannel and $b_n$ is the number of subchannels allocated to this link.
+Then we have